Ambiciones provides a supportive community designed to meet the unique needs of Hispanic/Latino students.

 Available resources include:

-- job hunting reference materials featuring books and videos about resume writing, interviewing skills, creative job search techniques, and related topics.
+- job hunting reference materials featuring books about resume writing, interviewing skills, job search techniques, and related topics.

 Employment Counseling services include:

-- individual assistance in resume writing and interviewing/job search techniques provided on an appointment basis.
+- individual assistance with resume writing and interviewing/job search techniques provided on an appointment basis.

 - customized workshops on a wide range of topics as requested by the college community.